IAIK/cache_template_attacks/README.md

 7fc963a05000-7fc963ab4000 r-xp 00000000 fc:01 2637370                    /usr/lib/x86_64-linux-gnu/libgdk-3.so.0.1200.2
 ```
 We do not care about the virtual addresses, but only the size of the address range and the offset in the file (which is 00000000 in this example).
+**Note:** This is also the reason why we don't have to think about address space layout randomization.

 This line can directly be passed to the profiling tool in the following step.
 We will create a Cache Template in this step.
 Using the libxdo library.
 Be sure to install it before trying this.

-(There is a second version which runs without libxdo, but then you have to issue the events by some other means.)
+**Note:** There is a second version which runs without libxdo, but then you have to issue the events by some other means.

 During the profiling we will simulate a huge number of key presses.
 Therefore, your test system will probably not be usable for a few minutes to hours.
 Switch to an already opened gedit window before ./spy is started.
 ```
 cd profiling/linux_low_frequency_example